Time-uniform log-Sobolev inequalities and applications to propagation of chaos: Sharp PoC for McKean--Vlasov diffusions

 and that $\na_x W = F_1+F_2$ where $F_1$ is bounded and $y\mapsto F_2(x,y)$ is $L_W$-Lipschitz with $8L_W^2 < \rho$, uniformly in $x$.
 Then, there exists $\sigma_*^2>0$ (which depends on $U$, $W$ and $d$) such that, assuming $\sigma^2 \geqslant \sigma_*^2$ and the initial sharp PoC \eqref{eq:LLF_initialchaos}, we have that the uniform in time sharp PoC \eqref{eq:LLF_chaos} holds. \end{prop}

-In particular, if $U$ is strongly convex outside a compact set and $x\mapsto W(x,z)$ is convex for all $z$ with $\na_x W$ being bounded (e.g.\ $W(x,z)= a\sqrt{1+|x-z|^2}$ for $a>0$), then Proposition~\ref{prop:PoCtemperature} applies without requiring the interaction to be small (although the temperature threshold $\sigma_*^2$ can become large when the interaction is strong).
+In particular, if $U$ is strongly convex outside a compact set and $x\mapsto W(x,z)$ is convex for all $z$ with $\na_x W$ being bounded, then Proposition~\ref{prop:PoCtemperature} applies, without any further smallness condition on the interaction.
+For instance, with $W(x,z)= a\sqrt{1+|x-z|^2}$, it applies for any $a>0$.
+However, in that case, the temperature threshold $\sigma_*^2$ in Proposition~\ref{prop:PoCtemperature} will depend on $a$ and will become large when $a$ is large (i.e.\ when the interaction is strong).

 \begin{proof} We verify the conditions of Theorem~\ref{thm:LLF}.
 Using \eqref{eq:cond_drift_hightemp_2} with $y=0$ we see that Proposition~\ref{prop:LLFAssumptionE} holds.
 The uniform LSI in the high temperature regime $\sigma^2 \geqslant \sigma_0^2$ is ensured by Theorem~\ref{thm:high_temperature}, and for times large enough it holds with a constant $\eta = \sigma^2 \eta'$ for some $\eta'>0$ independent from $\sigma$, and which can be taken arbitrarily close to $1/\rho$ for $\sigma^2$ large enough.
 Here we have used that $\sup\{ - x\cdot b_{t}(x) : |x|\leqslant R_*\}$ can be bounded by a constant $K$ independent from $t$ and such that \eqref{eq:conditionTemperature} holds for $\sigma$ large enough (for $t$ large enough).
 Indeed, we can bound